sacha-l/polkadot-nfts-learning-hub/docsify/voting-dapp/setup.md

 <!-- slide:break -->

-Your file structure will look like this:
+If you've correctly completed this section, your file structure will look like this:

 <img src="../assets/file-structure.png" width="200">